 To pique the interest of investors, you should prepare a growth plan for the next five years at least as many investors will expect to see a return within this amount of time.

-Depending on your sector, there are many types of government grant that you can apply for to help give your business the initial push it needs.
+Depending on your sector, there are many types of government grant that you can apply for to help give your start up business the initial push it needs.
 They are free in the sense that you do not have to pay the money back, but there can be expense in securing the grant in the first place – oftentimes there could be a requirement to match funding.

 If you don’t qualify for a government grant, then consider the government backed scheme Start Up Loans.
 They are a subsidiary of the British Business Bank and provide finance and support for new businesses and those who struggle to get access to financing.
 A loan from the company is a personal loan of up to £25,000 per partner or owner of the business (with a maximum of £100,000 allocated per business), and comes with a year of mentoring from Start Up Loans to help your business grow.

-The Start Up Loan is not a grant so you are required to pay the money back.
+The Start Up Loan is not a grant, so you are required to pay the money back.

 Bank loan or overdraft

 Whilst many larger banks are hesitant to lend to start-ups due to the lack of credit history or assets, you may still be able to get an unsecured business loan, provided you have a minimum of 18-24 months trading history.
 This means you don’t need to offer up assets as collateral, merely a personal guarantee.
-You will still need to have a thorough understanding of your finances and personal credit history.
+You will still need to have a thorough understanding of your business finances and personal credit history.

 If you haven’t been trading for that long but have assets such as property, then you may be eligible for a secured business loan instead.

 A business overdraft is a workable solution to short-term cash flow issues, or simply something to have in place in case of emergencies (in which case you’re under no obligation to use any of it).
-However, you may be asked to repay the amount due upon request from the bank so overdrafts are not recommended as long-term funding for your business.
+However, you may be asked to repay the amount due upon request from the bank, so overdrafts are not recommended as long-term funding for your business.